Olympus E-PL6 vs Sony RX100 VI

 It is notable that the E-PL6 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the E-PL6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL6 was succeeded by the Olympus E-PL7.
+Both the E-PL6 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The E-PL6 was replaced by the Olympus E-PL7, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-PL6 or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.